 The defined terms in this Agreement shall have the meaning ascribed to them in Schedule 1 (Definitions).

-In this Agreement the rules of interpretation set out in Schedule 1 (Definitions & Interpretations) shall apply.
+In this Agreement the rules of interpretation set out in Schedule 1 (Definitions) shall apply.

 TERM

 This Agreement shall commence on the Agreement Date and, unless terminated in accordance with Clause 11, shall remain in full force and effect for the duration of the Term.